dekoza/mtgpl/docs/_sources/MMA.rst.txt

 :mtgtip:`Earwig Squad<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/1/c12759ab-97c7-406a-bf57-eec74839f8f6.jpg?1561968546|https://scryfall.com/card/mma/82/earwig-squad?utm_source=api>`
    Prowl |mana_2|\ |mana_b| (You may cast this for its prowl cost if you dealt combat damage to a player this turn with a Goblin or Rogue.)

    When Earwig Squad enters the battlefield, if its prowl cost was paid, search target opponent's library for three cards and exile them.
-Then that player shuffles their library.
+Then that player shuffles.

 :mtgtip:`Executioner's Capsule<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/a/2a60afc2-d383-4a52-8a0e-0d9dc68fed03.jpg?1561966420|https://scryfall.com/card/mma/83/executioners-capsule?utm_source=api>`